 Danny (Dan) Roy

 All WOH board members are volunteers.
-We neither offer compensation nor bonuses.
+We don’t offer compensation.
 Since we do not hire, WOH is solely driven by volunteers who wholeheartedly come together to make the mission a success.